cedfab/hackOS/README.md

 For looks, it uses the basic dash-to-dock extension for gnome and a few tweaks.

 # Release
-It is planned to release **today** as it is currently in the testing phase.
+It is planned to release **30th September** as it is currently in the testing phase.

 # Future of the project
 hackOS will be updated *probably: if the project won't fail* and i will try to develop my own software for it.